francesco-delrosso/SpotifyRecommender/README.md

 - - 🧠 **Neo4j (Graph Database)** — for managing relationships between users, songs, and favorites
   > Neo4j allows the system to represent the music ecosystem as a **graph**, where users, songs, and friendships are interconnected nodes, enabling advanced **relationship-based recommendations**.
 - 🧱 **FXML & CSS** — for structured and visually appealing UI design
-- ⚙️ **Java Streams & Collections** — for efficient filtering and data management
 - 🧰 **Maven** — for project build and dependency management
 - 🐳 **Docker** — for easy setup and deployment of the server and Neo4j database
   > Docker ensures a consistent, portable environment — you can spin up the backend and database in seconds using preconfigured containers.